BettercareHealth/bettercare/maternal-mental-health/test-5.md

 	-	Mental illness automatically lowers the CD4 count
 4. What is substance misuse?
 	-	Occasional use of alcohol in a social setting
-	-	Once-off use of illegal drugs
+	-	Use of illegal drugs on one occasion
 	+	Harmful use of alcohol or drugs for non-medical purposes
 	-	Use of any drugs for medical purposes
 5. How does substance misuse affect mental health?
 	-	Drugs to treat mental illness make one an addict
 	-	Both substance misuse and mental disease are untreatable
 	-	All mentally ill people need illegal substances to cope with reality
-	+	Mentally ill people may self-medicate with alcohol or drugs
+	+	Mentally ill people may use alcohol or drugs in an attempt to make themselves feel better
 6. What signs of substance misuse can be confused with signs of depression?
 	-	Being sociable and wanting to party
 	-	Being thirsty and wanting to drink